 What does the procedure look like?

-Initially, a blood sample is taken from the patient.
-According to the amount of platelets required, anywhere from a small vile to a pint of blood may be taken.
+Initially, a blood sample is taken from the patient while in the clinic at Portland Pain and Spine.
+According to the number of platelets required, anywhere from a small vile to a pint of blood may be taken.
 The blood is then placed into a centrifuge device, separating the blood sample into its various elements.
 Once separated, the physician extracts the plasma for injection.
 The PRP is then injected.
 The plasma is carefully injected into the body where it is most needed.
 The physician uses a precision needle and ultrasound technology to pinpoint the exact place for the injection.
 Eventually, the platelets in the plasma begin to promote healing of the muscle, tendon or ligament in the injection area.
 Usually, 5 to 10 times the amount of platelets are injected compared to the number of platelets that are initially present in the affected area.
 The high concentrations of platelets are necessary to the healing process

 What is PRP injection used for?

 PRP injections can be beneficial to any patient, regardless of age or stage of life.
 PRP injections are especially helpful for arthritis, joint pain, or any form of inflammation, as well as knee pain, back pain and hair loss.
 Many degenerative diseases are a common basis for platelet-rich plasma injections.
 In affected areas where the body is losing tissue, plasma works to promote the body’s ability to heal itself.
 Some injuries also may be treated with this form of therapy.
 If an athlete tears a major tissue or tendon, the healing process may be slow.
 Utilizing PRP injections, the healing process is progressed at the source of the injury.
 Professional athletes afflicted with sports injuries have often reported notable results and quicker recovery times due to PRP injections.